AcalaNetwork/hardhat-tutorials/EVM/README.md

 yarn test-mandala

-yarn run v1.22.17
+yarn run v1.22.19
 $ hardhat test test/EVM.js --network mandala

   EVM contract
     Operation
       newContractExtraBytes()
-        ✓ should return the new contract extra bytes storageDepositPerByte()
+        ✔ should return the new contract extra bytes storageDepositPerByte()
-        ✓ should return the storage deposit (41ms) maintainerOf()
+        ✔ should return the storage deposit
+      maintainerOf()
-        ✓ should return the maintainer of the contract developerDeposit()
+        ✔ should return the maintainer of the contract developerDeposit()
-        ✓ should return the developer deposit
+        ✔ should return the developer deposit
       publicationFee()
-        ✓ should return the publication fee
+        ✔ should return the publication fee
       transferMaintainter()
-        ✓ should return the storage deposit (1478ms)
-        ✓ should emit TransferredMaintainer when maintainer role of the contract is transferred (5495ms) ✓ should revert if the caller is not the maintainer of the contract ✓ should revert if trying to transfer maintainer of 0x0 ✓ should revert when trying to mainain maintainer to 0x0 address publishContract()
+        ✔ should transfer the maintainer of the contract (2234ms) ✔ should emit TransferredMaintainer when maintainer role of the contract is transferred (3235ms) ✔ should revert if the caller is not the maintainer of the contract ✔ should revert if trying to transfer maintainer of 0x0 ✔ should revert when trying to transfer maintainer to 0x0 address publishContract()
-        ✓ should emit ContractPublished event (5443ms)
+        ✔ should emit ContractPublished event (3263ms)
-        ✓ should revert when caller is not the maintainer of the contract ✓ should revert when trying to publish 0x0 contract developerStatus()
+        ✔ should revert when caller is not the maintainer of the contract ✔ should revert when trying to publish 0x0 contract developerStatus()
-        ✓ should return the status of the development account (102ms) developerDisable()
+        ✔ should return the status of the development account (83ms) developerDisable()
-        ✓ should disable development mode (1445ms)
+        ✔ should disable development mode (2227ms)
-        ✓ should emit DeveloperDisabled (2662ms)
+        ✔ should emit DeveloperDisabled (5425ms)
-        ✓ should revert if the development account is not enabled (52ms) developerEnable()
+        ✔ should revert if the development account is not enabled (39ms) developerEnable()
-        ✓ should enable development mode (1364ms)
+        ✔ should enable development mode (2235ms)
-        ✓ should emit DeveloperEnabled event (2747ms)
+        ✔ should emit DeveloperEnabled event (5471ms)
-        ✓ should revert if the development mode is already enabled
+        ✔ should revert if the development mode is already enabled (39ms)

-  20 passing (47s)
+  20 passing (1m)

-✨  Done in 48.45s.
+✨  Done in 69.30s.
 ```

 ## User journey